nickautomatic/.dotfiles/README.md

     bash ~/.dotfiles/install.sh && source ~/.bashrc

-To set up a new machine (ie. install all the necessary bits and pieces), run the following command:
+To install various optional extra things, you could also run:

-    source setup-new-machine.sh
+    source setup-extras.sh

+...but that's definitely not essential.